 You can subscribe at a cost of £5.99/$7.99 per child per month, £55.99/$77.99 per year, or alternatively with a one-off lifetime payment of £169.99/$244.99.

 Yes, download the free DoodleMaths app onto any device you wish to use.
 Log in to each with your family account details.
 Your child will have the same subscription type (Basic or Premium) across all devices, whether they’re Android, Apple, or Kindle.
 Your child’s work program will synchronise automatically between devices if they log out to the ‘Select A User’ screen after each session.

 If there is no internet connection when starting a session, the app will use your child’s work program from the last session on that device.

 DoodleMaths can be used with or without a data connection.
-However, the app only synchronises with the parent/teacher dashboards and other devices when it has a connection.
+However, the app only synchronises with the Parent and Teacher dashboards (and other devices) when it has a connection.
 If there is no connection, the app will store progress locally in the device and synchronise when the connection is regained.

-DO: Help your child when learning a ‘New This Week’ topic, however, encourage them to improve their score if you feel they didn’t quite understand first time round.
+DO: Help your child when learning a ‘New This Week’ topic.
+However, try to encourage them to improve their score if you feel they didn’t quite understand first time round.